-Whats is Cognitive Computing?
+What is Cognitive Computing?

-The term cognitive computing refers to new hardware and/or software that mimics the functioning of the human brain and helps to improve human decision-making process.
+The term cognitive computing refers to new hardware and/or software that mimics the functioning of the human brain and helps to improve the human decision-making process.
 Cognitive computing in a broader sense describes technology platforms that are based on the scientific disciplines of artificial intelligence, signal and image processing.
-These platforms encompass machine learning, reasoning, natural language processing, speech recognition and vision (object recognition), human-computer interaction, among other technologies to perform specific, human-like tasks in an intelligent way.
+These platforms encompass machine learning, reasoning, natural language processing, speech recognition and vision (object recognition), the human-computer interaction, among other technologies to perform specific, human-like tasks in an intelligent way.

 Optical Character Recognition (OCR) is the mechanical or electronic conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo (for example the text on signs and billboards in a landscape photo) or from subtitle text superimposed on an image .
-It is widely used as a form of information entry from printed paper data records, whether passport documents, invoices, bank statements, computerised receipts, business cards, mail, printouts of static-data, or any suitable documentation.
-It is a common method of digitising printed texts so that they can be electronically edited, searched, stored more compactly, displayed on-line, and used in machine processes such as cognitive computing, machine translation, (extracted) text-to-speech, key data and text mining.
-OCR is a field of research in pattern recognition, artificial intelligence and computer vision. .
+It is widely used as a form of information entry from printed paper data records, whether passport documents, invoices, bank statements, computerized receipts, business cards, mail, printouts of static-data, or any suitable documentation.
+It is a common method of digitizing printed texts so that they can be electronically edited, searched, stored more compactly, displayed on-line, and used in machine processes such as cognitive computing, machine translation, (extracted) text-to-speech, key data and text mining.
+OCR is a field of research in pattern recognition, artificial intelligence, and computer vision.